 - Governments, municipalities, and tax-exempt entities that meet the requirements for qualification under section 501 of the Internal Revenue Code when purchasing direct from the Fund.
-Please consult your legal and investment advisors to determine if an investment in the Fund is permissible and suitable for you. - Registered securities dealers and their affiliates, for their investment accounts only. - Current employees of securities dealers and their affiliates and their family members, as allowed by the internal policies of their employer.
+Please consult your legal and investment advisors to determine if an investment in the Fund is permissible and suitable for you. - Registered securities dealers and their affiliates, for their investment accounts only. - Current employees of securities dealers and their affiliates and their family members, as allowed by the internal policies of their employer. - Current and former officers, trustees, directors, full-time employees (and, in each case, their family members) of both Franklin Templeton Investments and Franklin Templeton funds, consistent with our thencurrent policies. - Current partners of law firms that currently provide legal counsel to the funds, Franklin Resources, Inc. or its affiliates. - Assets held in accounts managed by a subsidiary of Franklin Resources, Inc.: (1) under an advisory agreement (including sub-advisory agreements); and/or (2) as trustee of an inter vivos or testamentary trust. - Any trust or plan established as part of a qualified tuition program under Section 529 of the Internal Revenue Code, as amended. - Group annuity separate accounts offered to retirement plans. - Certain unit investment trusts and their holders reinvesting distributions from the trusts. - Chilean retirement plans that meet the requirements described under "Retirement plans" below. - Assets held in accounts managed by a state or federally regulated trust company or bank (Trust Company) either as discretionary trustee of an inter vivos or testamentary trust or as investment manager under an advisory agreement (including sub-advisory) or other agreement that grants the Trust Company investment discretion over those assets (Trust Company Managed Assets) if (i) the aggregate value of Trust Company Managed Assets invested in Franklin Templeton funds at the time of purchase equals at least \$1 million; and (ii) the purchased shares are registered directly to the Trust Company in its corporate capacity (not as trustee of an individual trust) and held solely as Trust Company Managed Assets.

-- Current and former officers, trustees, directors, full-time employees (and, in each case, their family members) of both Franklin Templeton Investments and Franklin Templeton funds, consistent with our then-current policies. - Current partners of law firms that currently provide legal counsel to the funds, Franklin Resources, Inc. or its affiliates. - Assets held in accounts managed by a subsidiary of Franklin Resources, Inc.: (1) under an advisory agreement (including sub-advisory agreements); and/or (2) as trustee of an inter vivos or testamentary trust. - Any trust or plan established as part of a qualified tuition program under Section 529 of the Internal Revenue Code, as amended. - Group annuity separate accounts offered to retirement plans. - Chilean retirement plans that meet the requirements described under "Retirement plans" below. - Purchases by a bank, trust company or thrift institution which is acting as a fiduciary exercising investment discretion, provided that appropriate notification of such fiduciary relationship is reported at the time of the investment. - Advisory Fee Programs.
+Advisory Fee Programs.
 Shares acquired by an investor in connection with a comprehensive fee or other advisory fee arrangement between the investor and a registered broker-dealer or investment advisor, trust company or bank (referred to as the "Sponsor") in which the investor pays that Sponsor a fee for investment advisory services and the Sponsor or a broker-dealer through whom the shares are acquired has an agreement with Distributors authorizing the sale of Fund shares.
 No minimum initial investment.